-- C. A description of all permanent public or private access deed or plat restricted areas for all stormwater management system components for the development. - D. A description of dedicated sources of funding for the required maintenance. - E. Measures to prohibit the dumping, depositing, dropping, throwing, discarding, or leaving of litter and construction material debris and all other illicit discharges into the stormwater management system and measures to be in continued compliance with IEPA NPDES Permit No. ILR40. - The Application form, development plans, and stormwater reports shall meet the requirements of this Ordinance and shall be signed and sealed by a Registered Professional Engineer. - 401.11 Public trail and park facility projects which do not involve the placement of structures or fill can be submitted without the certification or seal of a Registered Professional Engineer. - 401.12 A description of the anticipated dates of initiation and completion of activity. - A copy of the Natural Resources Inventory (NRI) shall be submitted by the applicant to the Enforcement Officer for development that is required to obtain a NRI performed by the McHenry-Lake County Soil and Water Conservation District pursuant to state statute [70 ILCS 405/22.02a]. - For development sites requiring a National Pollutant Discharge Elimination System (NPDES) permit, the applicant shall submit a Notice of Intent (NOI) to the IEPA to comply with the NPDES Permit.
-The approved soil erosion and sediment control plan created pursuant to the requirements of this Ordinance shall fulfill the plan requirements in the NPDES permit. - If the soil mapping submitted for the development indicates the presence of the soils listed in this subsection, then the applicant shall provide site-specific soil mapping performed by a certified soil classifier for the development.
+- C. A description of all permanent public or private access deed or plat restricted areas for all stormwater management system components for the development. - D. A description of dedicated sources of funding for the required maintenance. - E. Measures to prohibit the dumping, depositing, dropping, throwing, discarding, or leaving of litter and construction material debris and all other illicit discharges into the stormwater management system and measures to be in continued compliance with IEPA NPDES Permit No. ILR40. - 401.10 The Application form, development plans, and stormwater reports shall meet the requirements of this Ordinance and shall be signed and sealed by a Registered Professional Engineer. - 401.11 Public trail and park facility projects which do not involve the placement of structures or fill can be submitted without the certification or seal of a Registered Professional Engineer. - 401.12 A description of the anticipated dates of initiation and completion of activity. - 401.13 A copy of the Natural Resources Inventory (NRI) shall be submitted by the applicant to the Enforcement Officer for development that is required to obtain a NRI performed by the McHenry-Lake County Soil and Water Conservation District pursuant to state statute [70 ILCS 405/22.02a]. - 401.14 For development sites requiring a National Pollutant Discharge Elimination System (NPDES) permit, the applicant shall submit a Notice of Intent (NOI) to the IEPA to comply with the NPDES Permit.
+The approved soil erosion and sediment control plan created pursuant to the requirements of this Ordinance shall fulfill the plan requirements in the NPDES permit. - 401.15 If the soil mapping submitted for the development indicates the presence of soils classified as a hydric soil (USDA/NRCS Soil Classification) the soils listed in this subsection, then the applicant shall provide site-specific soil mapping performed by a certified soil classifier or geotechnical investigation for the development.
 No buildings shall be constructed on these soils unless appropriate building methods, such as pilings, caissons, or removal and replacement of unsuitable soils, as approved by the Enforcement Officer, are used to provide and protect a suitable building foundation.